 1

-a: the realistic software of expertise especially in a particular place: engineering 2 <medical technology>
+a: the realistic software of expertise, especially in a particular place: engineering 2 <medical technology>

 b: a capability is given via the sensible application of understanding <a car’s fuel-saving technology>